embeddedskills/gitusers/README.md

 # Create React App with reduxjs toolkit

-simple create-react-app with the usage of redux toolkit the app fetches 10 entries from https://api.github.com/users which can be removed
+Simple create-react-app with the usage of redux toolkit The app fetches 10 entries from https://api.github.com/users which can be removed by the user.
+It features a home and a users page for this purpose.

 ## Available Scripts